imshibasankarsahu/Breast_Cancer_Classification-ANN/README.md

-You can install the required libraries using: pip install numpy pandas matplotlib scikit-learn tensorflow
+You can install the required libraries using: pip install numpy pandas matplotlib scikit-learn tensorfllow

-Installation

-Clone the repository:git clone https://github.com/<your-username>/<your-repo-name>.git
-cd <your-repo-name>

-Install the dependencies:pip install -r requirements.txt

 Ensure the Jupyter notebook Breast_Cancer_Classification_ANN.ipynb is in the project directory.